 Creativity is not just for artists or people who’ve studied under someone deemed creative.
 The ability to creatively solve problems is an innate human quality everyone shares.
 The question is: How do organizations help unlock people’s creative potential?

-“When I was speaking with Satya Nadella, CEO of Microsoft, I learned that Microsoft’s mission is similar to ours — to help organizations and individuals reach their full potential,” says Jim Keane, CEO of Steelcase.
+“When I was speaking with Satya Nadella, CEO of Microsoft, I learned that Microsoft’s mission is similar to ours — to help organizations and individuals reach their full potential,” says Jim Keane, former CEO of Steelcase.
 “We began to talk about how our companies might work together to help our customers reach the next level of productivity.”

 Neuroscience has helped us understand the creative process needed to successfully generate ideas and move them forward.
 Instead of a process-oriented organization that emphasizes preciseness and conformity, the creative process is iterative and cyclical.

 “Creativity requires group work as well as individual reflection time,” says Gale Moutrey, vice president of communications for Steelcase.
 “It involves different modes of thinking, both convergent and divergent, as well as working in a variety of ways depending on your task.”

 Creative Spaces is an interrelated collection of spaces designed with the right tools and technologies to support all five stages of creative work — focus, shoulder-to-shoulder collaboration, prototyping and experimentation, ideation and respite.

 “It’s amazing how much thought is going into the spaces to let people work in the most natural way,” says Takuya Hirano, CEO of Microsoft Japan.
 “I witnessed the power of the technology and office furniture combination.
 It’s very impactful.”